 Our first three entrepreneurs:

 Kimberly, who is studying fashion design at university, has set up a seamstress shop in her home where she both makes and fixes clothes.
 Due to the pandemic, her main market has been mask creation.
-She has even made 974 masks for School of Hope students when we reopen.
+She has even made 974 masks for School of Hope students.

 Guadalupe opened a delivery crepe restaurant out of her home.
 She has a lot of prior professional experience including working for EFTC for 2 years and working at a local creperie.
 Thus far she has focused on delivering near her home and offering her services for birthday parties and other celebrations.